Interior Design Syllabus 2025: Check Semester-wise Syllabus & Subjects

 Product photography |

-Product photography is a sort of commercial photography which includes taking photographs of products for commercial use.
-The product may be a dish, an item, and food. |
+Product photography is a sort of commercial photography that includes taking photographs of products for commercial use.
+The product may be a dish, an item, or food. |

 Anthropology |

 Design Anthropology includes observation and interpretation to collect all of his creations.
-Its participants in design do teamwork to find a concrete solution to problems. |
+Its participants are in the design work team to find a concrete solution to problems. |

 Interior photography culture |

-Interior Design students must know every minor and major information about the culture and history of the place and people and the architecture itself for better understanding and results. |
+Interior Design students must know every minor and major information about the culture and history of the place and people, and the architecture itself for better understanding and results. |

 The role of an Interior Designer is to compress all of his ideas which gives a stunning and elegant visualisation.
 The client of that designer will look at that visualisation realistically. |